minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 If your Appliance is running in a small window even though you clicked the fullscreen button (one of the top buttons in VMWare).
 You might want to increase your resolution as by default the Appliance runs a resolution of 800x600!
 To do this, select **Menu** > **Settings Manager** > **Display** within the Appliance, select a new value to the right of resolution and press close.

+## Update

+Before going any further, make sure your Appliance is up to date by opening the terminal (located on the taskbar within the Appliance).
+When you have the terminal open type: `update50`, and press enter.
+During this update process you will see many lines of text flying by.
+Just patiently wait it out before continueing with this assignment.

 ## Dropbox

-To reduce the risk of you losing important files, and hopefully lessen the dog-ate-my-homework arguments, we strongly urge you to use Dropbox.
-Dropbox is a cloud service that has you store and synchronize files, such that if your Computer or Appliance breaks down during the course or thereafter your important files are still stored somewhere within the cloud.
+To reduce the risk of you losing important files, and hopefully lessen the number of the-dog-ate-my-homework arguments, we strongly urge you to use Dropbox.
+Dropbox is a cloud service that has you store and synchronize files, such that if your Computer or Appliance breaks down your important files are still stored somewhere within the cloud.
 To install Dropbox on the Appliance follow [these instructions](https://manual.cs50.net/appliance/2014/#how_to_enable_dropbox).

 ## This is the CS50 Appliance